Wondering how to make the best uses for essential oils you picked up from the store the other day!

 Tips: Always shake the mixture well before using it because the saturated oils may harm your skin!

-essential oils have a vast number of uses but can be harmful if you use it incorrectly.
+Essential oils have a vast number of uses but can be harmful if you use it incorrectly.
 Always check whether the container of essential oil you bought is diluted or not before use.

 So next time you want to relax and unwind when you get home, grab your favourite essential oil and enjoy its calming scent.

-What is your favourite essential oil and why?
+Tell us about your favourite essential oil and why?